markusfleck/PARENT/README.md

 terms to be computed as for MIE.
 Empirically it seems to demonstrate superior convergence properties, so from a computational perspective one is tempted to consider MIST a refinement of MIE.
 We highly recommend applying get_PAR_MIST.x to your output .par file of PARENT.x (at least if you are interested in total configurational entropy values).
 This program also makes use of MPI/openMP hybrid parallelization, which significantly reduces computation time.
-In addition to our article
+In addition to our article in the Journal of Chemical Theory and Computation

 "PARENT: A Parallel Software Suite for the Calculation of Configurational Entropy in Biomolecular Systems"
 DOI: 10.1021/acs.jctc.5b01217